metalsoft-io/metalcloud-cli/README.md

 ```

-The objects and their fields can be found in the [SDK documentation](https://godoc.org/github.com/metalsoft-io/metal-cloud-sdk-go).
+The objects and their fields can be found in the [SDK documentation](https://pkg.go.dev/github.com/metalsoft-io/metalcloud-sdk-go).
 The fields will be in the format specified in the yaml tag.
-For example `SubnetPool` object has a field named `subnet_pool_prefix_human_readable` in JSON format.
-In the YAML file used as input for this command, the field should be called `prefix`.

-## Condensed format
+## Aliases

-The CLI also provides a "condensed format" for most of it's commands:
+The CLI also provides aliases for most of it's commands:

-* instance-array = ia
+* server-instance-group = ia
-* drive-array = da
 * infrastructure = infra
 * list = ls
 * delete = rm